warehouse-13/cosmic/build-docs/docs/build-guide/check-env.md

 ### Firecracker

-There wont be any firecracker process running yet.
-The binary should exist at `/usr/local/bin/firecraker`.
+There won't be any firecracker process running yet.
+The binary should exist at `/usr/local/bin/firecracker`.

 ## Create a test MicroVM